CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 ### Keywords and Spanish-speaking searchers

-_Google Trends Visualization for spanish words (Illinois)_ show searches for "abogados" and another term which historically, outside of search, has led to <a href="https://aila.org/advo-media/tools/psas/psa-on-cir-and-notarios-04-29-13">the use of "unauthorized consultants."</a> For example, <a href="https://aila.org/practice/consumer-protection/stop-notario-fraud">notario, is not a lawyer</a>.
+_Google Trends Visualization for spanish words (Illinois)_ show searches for "abogados" and another term which historically, outside of search, has led to <a href="https://aila.org/advo-media/tools/psas/psa-on-cir-and-notarios-04-29-13">the use of "unauthorized consultants."</a> For example, <a href="https://aila.org/practice/consumer-protection/stop-notario-fraud">notario, against which,  if we were to assume a browser-locale adjustment to ”es-US”, is  not a lawyer</a>.
+This adjustment may not be enforced in practice.

 {% include charts/abogado-trends.html %}